The Five French Mother Sauces: The Mother Of All Resources

 One Last Thing…

-Some of the classical versions of these sauces use different thickening agents to bring the sauce to its proper consistency.
+Some of the classic versions of these sauces use different thickening agents to bring the sauce to its proper consistency.
 If you’re unfamiliar with thickening agents such as roux, liasons, or emulsions, you can follow the corresponding links for more information.

 Sauce Bechamel